dwighthubbard/micropython-redis/docs/install.md

 #### Step 2.
 Set the MICROPATH environment variable to the full path of the lib directory.

-Set the MICROPATH environment variable to point to the library directory.
+Set the MICROPYPATH environment variable to point to the library directory.
 If you created the directory in the current directory as shown in **Step 1** you could run:

     $ export MICROPYPATH="`pwd`/lib"

 #### Step 3.
-Run upip to install micropython-redis into the lib directory.
+Use hte upip module to install micropython-redis into the lib directory.

 Use the **upip** module to install the **micropython-redis** package.